-- e.
+- d.
+Alumni.
+An individual who is a graduate or former student of the University of Findlay. - e.
 Volunteer.
-An individual who freely, with or without compensation, takes part in a task intended to benefit the University and/or a Student Organization, and does so in an official and professional capacity. - f.
+An individual who freely, with or without compensation, takes part in a task intended to benefit the University and/or a Registered Student Organization, and does so in an official and professional capacity. - f.
 Coercion.
 Coercion is defined as using unreasonable pressure to persuade someone to do something, possibly by force or threat.
 In the event that another person makes it clear they do not want engage in a particular activity, that they want to stop a particular activity, or that they do not want to go past a certain point with respect to a particular activity, the act of using unreasonable pressure to persuade the person to engage in the activity, continue the activity, or go beyond a certain point, can be coercive. - III.
 Application of Policy.
-This Policy applies to University of Findlay students, student organizations, administrators, employees, faculty members, teachers, consultants, alumni, volunteers, and other licensees and invitees.
+This Policy applies to University of Findlay students, Registered Student Organizations, administrators, employees, faculty members, teachers, consultants, alumni, volunteers, and other licensees and invitees.
 In some circumstances, this Policy also applies to unsanctioned organizations.